chinedufn/skeletal-animation-system/README.md

 var interpolatedUpperBodyJoints = animationSystem .interpolateJoints(upperBodyOptions).joints

 var interpolatedLowerBodyJoints = animationSystem .interpolateJoints(lowerBodyOptions).joints

+// You know have your interpolated upper and lower body dual quaternions.
-// You can pass these joint dual quaternions into `load-collada-dae` var interpolatedJoints = Object.assign({}, interpolatedUpperBodyJoints, interpolatedLowerBodyJoints)
+// You can pass these into `load-collada-dae` or any vertex shader that
+// works with dual quaternions

+// If you're just getting started and you still need matrices you
+// can convert these into matrices uses [dual-quat-to-mat4](https://github.com/chinedufn/dual-quat-to-mat4)
 ```

 ## Expected JSON model format